 Outside of NODA in Pauls spare time (What spare time), He enjoys to travelling (being a travel agent does help) and watching his favourite television programme – ‘Dr Who’.

-Bruce is delighted to have been invited to succeed Trevor Guest as NODA Representative and honoured to continue the long connection with NODA that his Society WODS has had over many years.
+Bruce was delighted to have been invited to succeed Trevor Guest as NODA Representative in 2016 and honoured to continue the long connection with NODA that his Society WODS has had over many years.

 Bruce retired from WODS main committee in April 2016 after 40 years’ service, including 9 years as Treasurer, during which period the Society purchased it's own premises and most recently 11 years as Secretary.

-Bruces is very proud to have served as President of WODS, and he is now a Life Member.
+Bruce is very proud to have served as President of WODS, and he is now a Life Member.
 Bruce still performs, occasionally on stage (if the age of the role permits!).
-Bruce and Jenny (his wife) are looking forward to the opportunity to support more local societies.